centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-azure-compute-virtualmachine.md

 | Memory        | Cloud-Azure-Compute-VirtualMachine-Diskio-Api    | Check memory usage          |
 | Network       | Cloud-Azure-Compute-VirtualMachine-Cpu-Usage-Api | Check network usage         |

+> The services listed above are created automatically when the **Cloud-Azure-Compute-VirtualMachine** host template is used.

 </TabItem>
 <TabItem value="Not attached to a host template" label="Not attached to a host template">